bclemenzi/sans-server-plugin/README.md

  * aws.lambda.roleArn
   * The ARN created for executing Lambda functions
   * A recommended Role Policy for a new IAM Role can be found at /IAM/Roles/Lambda-Basic-Execution-Policy.json
- * aws.lambda.memory
-  * Your function is allocated CPU and memory proportional to the memory configured.
-This value can range from 128 to 1536
- * aws.lambda.timeout
-  * The number of seconds the Lambda functions may run before being killed by the system.
-This value can range from 1 to 60
  * aws.s3.bucketName
   * The name of your projects S3 bucket.
 If this bucket doesn't exist, the build process will create it for you.
   * The S3 bucket will be used for deployment artifacts and static web files used in the UI side of the SansServer framework